 - The applicant(s) should consult with any and all central service or operational units that are expected to contribute to the project.

 A letter of resource commitment/support for any significant infrastructure and/or service commitments must be submitted with any

 proposal.
 Letters may be in the form of an e-mail to the Lead Applicant from a person authorized to commit resources for the

 organization (e.g., Head, Director).

 - Teaching Buyouts may be requested in association with Program Development and Transformation Stream projects only.
 The ALT-2040 Fund will provide up to 50% of one course release per year.
 The Faculty or Department must fund the remaining balance.
 Partial course buyouts will not be funded.
 A letter of support from the Department Head/Director must be included in the proposal.

 - Where research is included in a proposal (note the eligibility considerations regarding research outlined above), the budget must clearly identify research related expenses.
 If a proposal is funded, the funds that support research must be transferred into a Research account; in this event a research project information form (RPIF, here: https://ors.ok.ubc.ca/forms/) will need to be submitted to the Office of Research Services.
 Where human subjects are involved, the research must have received ethics

 - Unspent funds revert to the Provost Office at the end of the funding period.

-- A report, including a summary for public dissemination, is required at the end of the first year of funding (February 2022).
+- An annual report, including a summary for public dissemination, is required of all multi-year projects.

-- A final report, including a comprehensive summary for public dissemination, is required of all projects (May 2023).
+- A final report, including a comprehensive summary for public dissemination, is required of all projects.